Texas Roadhouse

 with ~$5.88B in annual revenue tied to restaurant traffic, a slowdown does not hide anywhere.

-beef and labor inflation
+Beef and labor inflation

 a 1.7% menu price increase was not expected to fully cover cost pressure, and the fourth-quarter read-through pointed to about 160 basis points of operating margin contraction.